LibertyGlobal/ReactLiberty/README.md

 ------------------

 You will need npm v3.0 or higher.
-Then do: `npm install`, `npm run compile` in order to compile library or `npm run appprod` in order to compile demo from demo folder. `npm run appdev` starts development watchers and build every time code changed.
+Do `npm install`, then:
+`npm run compile` - compiles ReactLiberty library
+`npm run appprod` - compiles production version of AppStore application placed in demo folder with all minifications and optimizations enabled.
+After this you may deploy content of demo folder as a standalone app with all dependencies baked in.
+`npm run appdev` - starts development mode when build is initiated by file watcher.
+It compiles application every time source code is changed without minifying and optimizing output.

 Performance hints
 -----------------